The Old Kilmun House

 We've supplied Monopoly, Outburst, Pictionary, Scrabble, Backgammon, Chess, a few jigsaws etc for days or evenings when you don't fancy anything more energetic.
 There's a pretty decent library with loads of Scottish authors represented, and over 100 CDs.
 The snug features 32” widescreen telly with CD surround-sound plus a variety of videos and DVDs.
 Our package includes Sky Sports and Movies.

-Another option is to use our friends at the award-winning An Lochan in Tighnabruich to cook a celebration meal for you so you can make the most of the opportunity to relax in our gorgeous paneled dining room They can do anything from a kitchen supper for the Aga to a full-blown formal four course dinner.
+Another option is to use our friends at Osprey Catering to cook a celebration meal for you so you can make the most of the opportunity to relax in our gorgeous panneled dining room They can do anything from a kitchen supper for the Aga to a full-blown formal four course dinner.

 |Size||Sleeps up to 18, 8 bedrooms|